FB Cambridge Analytica And GDPR: Is Your Business Ready For Coming ‘Data Apocalypse’?October 21, 2017GDPR

 - Consumers will have the “right to be forgotten”; that is, they will be empowered at any time to request their data to be deleted.

-- More importantly, businesses are obliged to be more transparent about the data they are collecting and how they intend to use it.
+- More importantly, businesses must stay transparent about the data they are collecting and how they intend to use it.

 Undeniably, GDPR will bring key changes and place data control back in the hands of its owners, once and for all.

-Don’t Be Afraid of the GDPR Wolf – Just Get Prepared
+Don’t Be Afraid of the GDPR Wolf – Just Prepare

 Of course, complying with the GDPR is not a simple task.
-Understanding the new rules and the changes to the way data is obtained and stored has proven to be a challenging and costly process for many companies.
+Understanding the new rules and the changes to the way data is obtaining and storing which is a challenging and costly process for many companies.
 At the same time, organisations in breach of GDPR can be fined up to 4% of annual global turnover or €20 Million(whichever is greater).

-So it’s perhaps easy to understand why many companies are opposed to GDPR.
+So it’s perhaps easy to understand why many companies are in opposition with GDPR.
 However, they should welcome it.

 In this modern digital landscape where data is the most priceless asset in the world, embracing the GDPR can be an excellent opportunity to differentiate your organisation from competitors and help cultivate trust with your customers.
 Why not just follow Apple’s example?
 Its privacy statement asserts that: “At Apple, we believe that privacy is a fundamental human right.”
 And yes, it’s one of the reasons Apple is so profitable.